pdwaggoner/hdImpute_py/README.md

 impute_batches(data, flat_out, batch=2, decimal_places=2)
 ```

-*Importantly*, users should always remember to closely inspect the data output to ensure missingness is not only dealt with (completed cases), but done so in a reliable and reaosnable way.
+*Importantly*, users should always remember to closely inspect the data output to ensure missingness is not only dealt with (completed cases), but done so in a reliable and reasonable way.
 For more on checking the quality of imputations, take a look at the [`mad()` function](https://github.com/pdwaggoner/hdImpute/blob/main/vignettes/MAD-Evaluation.md) in the R version.
 Development of a similar function for this python module is forthcoming.

 ## Contribute